HarryPhillips/BugHerd-Kanban/README.md

 ## Installation
-There are two ways to install Kanban, hosting the source on your local server or using the raw GitHub direct links.
+There are two ways to install Kanban, hosting the source on your local server or using the rawgit links.

 Installing and hosting the source from your local system requires you to host the repository in a directory accessible via a http://localhost/ URL.
 This is so Kanban can pull the required scripts and inject them into the page.

-Using the raw GitHub links may be slower but it means you always get the latest updates automatically and all you need to do is install Kanban.xpi to Firefox.
+Using the rawgit links may be slower but it means you always get the latest updates automatically and all you need to do is install Kanban.xpi to Firefox.
 Nothing else.

 Head over to releases to download the latest version of the extension.
 Or download the source and install kanban.xpi found under the dist/ directory.